 Master of Education

-The Master of Education with a specialization in Educational Leadership degree is designed to prepare the student for certification in the principalship.
-It is offered in the eight-week format, classes meeting one evening per week, for 4 1/2 hours.
+The Master of Education with a specialization in Educational Leadership degree is designed to allow certification for principalship, in a 30-hour program.
+It is offered in the eight-week format and also online.
 Full-time enrollment is one course per eight-week term.
-Full-time enrollment during the academic year and two courses for two summers allows completion in two calendar years.
+Full-time enrollment during the academic year and one course for two summers allows completion in two calendar years.
 Students who are employed full-time are encouraged not to take a heavier load.

 - A letter of recommendation from a school administrator who has supervised his/her work.